merenlab/merenlab.org/courses/ITPOS/index.md

 The best class citizenship emails are those that are brief, genuine, and insightful.
 In an ideal world the emails should be no less than 50 words, and no more than 150 words.
 Please do not send notes you take throughout the class.
 You should use the last 5 minutes of the lecture to gather your thoughts, and come up with a summary of what you can remember.
 Here is an example class citizenship email:

-> Summary: Today we discussed what is phylogenomics, how phylogenomic trees are built, and why single-copy core genes are suitable for building phylogenomics trees.
+> Summary: Today we discussed what is phylogenomics, how phylogenomic trees are built, and why single-copy core genes are suitable for building phylogenomic trees.
 We also discussed the relationship between phylogenetics, phylogenomics, and pangenomics with respect to the fraction of genome used and the evolutionary distance that they can cover.
 >
 > Question: Since phylogenomics and pangenomics are both useful for inferring evolutionary distances, it seems to me that integrating both methods in a systematic way would yield a more reliable tree.
 But it looks like the field only uses phylogenomics and pangenomics separately, is there a reason for that?